rihp/autogpt-planner-plugin/README.md

-# Planner Plugin
+# AutoGPT Planner Plugin
-Simple planning commands for planning leveraged with chatgpt3.5
+Simple planning commands for planning leveraged with chatgpt3.5 and json objects to keep track of its progress on a list of tasks.

 ### Getting started

-After you clone the template from the original repo (https://github.com/rihp/autogpt-planner-plugin)
+After you clone the plugin from the original repo (https://github.com/rihp/autogpt-planner-plugin) Add it to the plugins folder of your AutoGPT repo and then run AutoGPT

 # New commands
 ```